barsene23-rgb/SMART-AGRICULTURAL-BYUSA-ARSENE-26164/README.md

 * To enable smart matching between farmers and buyers to eliminate unnecessary middlemen.

 * To monitor spoilage risk and prevent financial loss through proactive alerts and storage reallocation

+*B. Management Objectives*
+* To support national food security by reducing post-harvest losses.

+* To increase transparency in agricultural transactions through digital tracking.

+* To enable credit access for farmers through formalized financial history.

+*C. Technical Objective*
+* To implement advanced PL/SQL logic capable of high data throughput and predictive accuracy.

+* To integrate automated triggers, schedulers, and analytics functions for real-time intelligence.

+* To maintain sub-second responsiveness for price lookup, matching, and spoilage detection.

+**EXPECTED OUTCOMES**
+The system is expected to significantly reduce harvest waste through early spoilage detection and optimized storage utilization.
+By granting farmers direct access to buyer information and market pricing, it increases their revenue margins while cutting out intermediaries who traditionally exploit pricing gaps.

+Digital transaction histories build strong financial credibility, allowing farmers to qualify for loans and formal banking services within a year of consistent sales activity.
+Market transparency improves at national scale, allowing stakeholders to see harvest trends, demand surges, and weather-based risks in advance.

+Finally, by integrating predictive analytics, the system evolves into a long-term agricultural intelligence platform capable of supporting planning, export coordination, and national agricultural policy development.